Olaf C. Seltzer

 Olaf C. Seltzer (August 27, 1877 - December 16, 1957) was a Danish-born American painter and illustrator from Great Falls, Montana.
 He did over 2,500 paintings and illustrations of the American West, including cowboys.
+Notably, President Harry Truman received one of his paintings as a gift on his 1950 visit to Montana.

 Early life

 Seltzer was born on August 27, 1877, in Copenhagen, Denmark.
 He emigrated to the United States with his mother after his father died, and settled in Great Falls, where his uncle lived.
 He did not speak English when he arrived.

 Career

 Seltzer worked as a machinist for the Great Northern Railway.
 In 1897, he began painting alongside Charles M. Russell.
 Seltzer decided to paint independently from 1921 onward.
 He worked as an illustrator for The New York Tribune in 1934, and he exhibited his work in Seattle in 1936.
 He did 275 paintings for physician Philip G. Cole.
 He did over 2,500 paintings and illustrations over the course of his career.

 Seltzer did both watercolor and oil paintings, and he depicted life in the American West, including animals, cowboys and historical events.
 He also painted pioneers like Meriwether Lewis and William Clark.
 Seltzer did a painting for the Grand Masonic Library in Helena.
 President Harry Truman received one of his paintings as a gift on his 1950 visit to Montana.
 His work was exhibited at the Gilcrease Museum in Oklahoma in 1957.